EVERYDAY COMIC ART NETWORK

 EVERYDAY COMIC-ART NETWORK

 All participants are free to join and take part as artists, academics, scholars and more.
-Definitions are to be seen and used as fluid identities that can change and transform depending on the specific situation, interest and more.

-Key words: comic-art, graphic novel, visual storytelling, everyday life, social change, justice, diversity, inclusion.
+KEY WORDS: comic-art, graphic novel, visual storytelling, everyday life, social change, justice, diversity, inclusion.

 More information contact: